 During the darker months, it’s difficult for students to get healthy time out in the sunshine.
 In winter, children often arrive at school when it’s still dark and leave school just before sunset.
 At this time of the year, it’s also common for outside breaks and lunchtimes to be cancelled due to poor weather, meaning students can get little to no sunlight exposure over a day,

 Outdoor classrooms and education programs mean teachers can be more flexible about the time children can take advantage of better weather.
 Even when it is a little wet, having more outdoor shelters means children may still be able to go out for some fresh air without fear of being completely soaked.

 Physical exercise is shown to help everyone to manage stress and anxiety, it encourages the body to release endorphins and gives the brain achievable tasks to focus on.

-According to some studies, outside exercise in particular is linked to higher levels of life satisfaction and happiness.
+There are clear links to outside exercise being linked to higher levels of life satisfaction and happiness.
 For children, it has the added bonus of helping to develop motor skills such as coordination and balance which can help them thrive in many different areas of life.